 The Wonder that is Sanskrit, Sampad and Vijay, Grantha/ Mapin, 2006.
 ISBN 978-1890206505.

-Part 2 will review another worthy book: Language and Truth by Paul Douglas
+Read Part 2 – a review of the book: Language and Truth by Paul Douglas